crf199274/mcu/esp32/libraries/WebSockets2_Generic/README.md

 26. Add support to Teensy 4.1 built-in Ethernet using [`QNEthernet`](https://github.com/ssilverman/QNEthernet) library
 27. Add support to **Portenta_H7**, using either `Murata WiFi` or `Vision-shield Ethernet`
 28. Add support to **RP2040-based boards, such as Nano_RP2040_Connect, RASPBERRY_PI_PICO, ADAFRUIT_FEATHER_RP2040**, using WiFiNINA
+29. Auto detect ESP32 core to use for WT32_ETH01
+30. Fix bug in WT32_ETH01 examples to reduce connection time
+31. Reduce QNEthernet latency
+32. Fix bug when using `QNEthernet` staticIP.
+32. Add staticIP option to `NativeEthernet` examples
+33. Use new [**Ethernet_Generic** library](https://github.com/khoih-prog/Ethernet_Generic) as default for W5x00.
+34. Support **SPI2 for ESP32**
+35. Add support to SPI1 for RP2040 using [arduino-pico core](https://github.com/earlephilhower/arduino-pico)
+36. Use new `waitForLink()` function of QNEthernet
+37. Add support to `ESP32` using either `W5x00` or `ENC28J60` Ethernet
+38. Add support to ENC28J60 using `EthernetENC` or `UIPEthernet` Library for these supported boards: **ESP32, nRF52, RP2040, SAM DUE, SAMD, STM32, Teensy**
+39. Add support to `RP2040W` using `CYW43439 WiFi` or `Ethernet` with `arduino-pico` core
+40. Add astyle using `allman` style.
+Restyle the library
+41. Using new [`WiFi101_Generic library`](https://github.com/khoih-prog/WiFi101_Generic) for sending larger data

 ---
 ---